n-stefan/diabloblazor/README.md

 The development server can be found here: [DiabloBlazorServer](https://github.com/n-stefan/diabloblazorserver).

 IDE: latest Visual Studio Community 2019 Preview with the Web Compiler extension installed.

+When running locally, make sure you have:
+1. Compiled site.scss with Web Compiler
+2. Restored client-side libraries with LibMan